yenhsianghuang/15-466-f18-game1/README.md

 How To Play:

-Move mouse to turn your head.
+ - Move mouse to turn your head.
 Use wasd to move around.
 Try your best to get out of this maze.
 Remember!
 Don't touch the roaring monster.

-NOTE: The player is stocked on the first triangle because WalkMesh::walk is not fully implemented.
+ - The player is stocked on the first triangle because WalkMesh::walk is not fully implemented.
 To enable walking, comment out line 197-204 and uncomment line 193-196 in ```CrateMode.cpp```.

 Changes From The Design Document:

-The original design was to escape from a cave; however, I changed it to a maze because a maze is much easier to draw in blender.
+ - The original design was to escape from a cave; however, I changed it to a maze because a maze is much easier to draw in blender.

-The invisible monster is now visible for debugging (represented by a white cone).
+ - The invisible monster is now visible for debugging (represented by a white cone).

 Good / Bad / Ugly Code:

-Good Code: The WalkMesh::start was good and neat.
+ - Good Code: The WalkMesh::start was good and neat.
 Computing the distance from a point to a triangle in 3D is difficult and tricky, though, I optimized is based on the assumption that there will definitely be one triangle under the starting position of my player.

-Bad/Ugly Code: The way I load maze.scene is pretty hard coded.
+ - Bad/Ugly Code: The way I load maze.scene is pretty hard coded.
 I still cannot figure out a beautiful way to do that.

 Credit for sound effects: (using Attribution 3.0)